 Being fully bilingual and bicultural herself, Dr. Martínez is particularly attuned to cultural factors involved in the problems clients bring to consultation.
 She helps clients explore how these factors play into the family dynamic and the presenting problem.

 The outcome of psychotherapy at Bethesda Family Therapy can be as deep and meaningful as each individual is willing to invest in ongoing personal work.
-Results are not guaranteed, but therapy gives those who engage in the process a better chance of making a reality out of their life vision.
+Therapy gives those who engage in the process a better chance of making their live vision a reality.

 Therapy is a complex process impacted by many factors.
 The outcome can’t be guaranteed, yet the most reliable meta-analysis outcome research indicates that the average person who receives therapy is better off, at the end of of it, than 80% of those who needed psychotherapy and did not participate in it.
 (Smith et al. 1980).